 If you’re looking to cook the king’s feast, then this set might be a bit small for you.
 However, that’s not what this was crafted for.
 This camping cookware mess kit was made specifically to emphasize convenience, efficiency and safety while cooking in the wild.

-- The cookware is non-stick and made of anodized aluminum, meaning it‘s very durable.
+- Cookware is non-stick and made of durable anodized aluminum.

-- You can purchase it with a 1 liter, 2 liter or 3 liter pot.
+- Can purchase it with a 1 liter, 2 liter or 3 liter pot.

-- The cookware isn’t well-suited to be used over a campfire due to the plastic handle.
-It works better with a camp stove.
+- Cookware isn’t well-suited to be used over a campfire due to the plastic handle.
+Works better with a camp stove.

 - Some adults may want larger dinnerware, this product is designed specifically for children and portability.